RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Field validation.
 Answer: C.

-Traditional apps won’t usually require encryption in all phases of the data lifecycle because data is protected in several stages in the traditional environment without the need for additional controls.
+**Traditional apps won’t usually require encryption in all phases of the data lifecycle because data is protected in several stages in the traditional environment without the need for additional controls**.
 In the cloud environment, however, data exposed at any point in the lifecycle might constitute an inadvertent disclosure, **so cloud apps require encryption for data at rest and in motion (and usually in use as well).**

 Even traditional apps require IAM and field validation functions, so options A and D are incorrect.
 Most anti-DDoS activity will be performed by hardware and communication software run by the cloud provider or Internet service provider (ISP); developers should not typically need to include anti-DDoS elements in their programs.
 Option B is incorrect.

-### Question # 20 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
+### [important] Question # 20 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
 Which of the following is an element cloud app designers may have to consider incorporating in software for the cloud that might not have been as important in the traditional environment?
 A. Application isolation.
 B. Inference framing.
 C. Known secure library components.
 D. Testing that uses known bad data.
 Answer: A.

-Because the cloud is a multitenant environment, one of the concerns that developers should consider is how well the application prevents other applications/users from observing its operation and resource calls.
+**Because the cloud is a multitenant environment, one of the concerns that developers should consider is how well the application prevents other applications/users from observing its operation and resource calls**.
 In the traditional environment, **this is not usually required because the organization owns the underlying infrastructure (as a single tenant) and there is very little risk in exposing the application’s functionality.**

 Inference framing is a nonsense term, used here only as a distractor.
 Software should include known secure components, and testing should include known bad data (fuzz testing), whether it is going to be used in the cloud or in a traditional environment, so options C and D are incorrect.

-### Question # 21 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
+### [important knowledge] Question # 21 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
 Which of the following is an element cloud app designers may not be able to use as readily in the cloud environment as it was deployed in the traditional environment?
 A. Cryptography.
 B. STRIDE testing.
 C. Field validation.